What is Ribbon in Excel?

 Step 3 – You can see two options on the screen.
 You can find customize the ribbon on the right side and choose the command from the option on the left side.

-In the drop-down below, there are 3 options to customize the ribbon in excel.
+In the drop-down below, there are 3 options to customize the ribbon.
 By default, Main Tabs is selected.
 The other two are Tool Tabs and All Tabs.

 Step 4 – You can click on the (+) sign to expand the list.